Which TV shows epitomize what it means to work in a restaurant?

 2 Broke Girls

 Most family-owned restaurants aren't as poorly managed as they are in Bob's Burgers.
-Still, those who operate one of these establishments understand the dilemma of balancing home economics with restaurant economics (and the hilarity that arises for those on the outside looking in).
+Still, those who operate one of these establishments understand the dilemma of balancing home economics with restaurant economics – and the fun that arises for those on the outside looking in.

 "I'm gonna go get one of those job things," Rachel declares in the first episode of Friends.
-For the next several seasons, she's confronted with the daily joys and struggles of bringing people coffee in Central Perk.
-Anyone who took a similar positions when they were in between jobs understands her many plights.
+For the next several seasons, she's confronted with the daily joys and struggles of serving people coffee in Central Perk.
+Anyone who took a similar position when they were in-between jobs can relate.

-Also, remember that Monica was a chef for all 10 seasons!
-We get to hear all about customer complaints, taking bribes from food suppliers, a resentful back-of-house staff, and basically the whole restaurant experience.
+Also, remember that Monica was a chef for all 10 seasons.
+We get to hear all about customer complaints, taking bribes from food suppliers, a resentful back-of-house staff, and more.

 It's Always Sunny in Philadelphia

-By no means is this show everyone's cup of tea, but this gang of five bar owners provide entertainment for experienced restaurateurs deliver that need some non-PC hysterical insanity to make them chuckle.
+By no means is this show everyone's cup of tea, but this gang of five bar owners provide entertainment for experienced restaurateurs deliver that need some non-PC hysterical insanity.

-I'm ready to admit that I love SpongeBob...at least the early seasons.
-But I digress.
-SpongeBob, Mr. Krabbs, and Squidward represent the three kinds of people working in a restaurant: those enthusiastic about the industry and their work, those focused on getting rich off their restaurant (only in a cartoon, right?), and those who are just there for a way to pay the rent.
+SpongeBob, Mr. Krabbs, and Squidward represent three different kinds of people you might find in a restaurant: those enthusiastic about the industry and their work, those focused on their restaurant raking in the dough, and those who are just there for a way to pay the rent.

 Tired of losing business to the "hipster" coffee shop across the street, Ray engages in a vigorous "anti-hipster" tradeoff campaign.
 Surprisingly, it works, although Ray has to remind an employee that they cannot actually turn away customers sporting a man-bun without a potential lawsuit.
 The episode encourages you to celebrate vicariously through Ray after he regains his business, and is all-too-relatable for those who have lost customers to new competition in the area.

-How I Met Your Mother, "Three Days of Snow"
+How I Met Your Mother, episode: "Three Days of Snow"